 • Australian provider Telstra stopped provision in 2016, while Optus and Vodafone Australia followed suit in 2017

-Europe has yet to feel the full effect of the 2G phase-out; however, T-Mobile plans to phase out 2G by 2019 while many other European providers, including Vodafone and Swisscom, aim for the end of 2G to occur in 2025.
+Europe has yet to feel the full effect of the 2G phase-out; Swisscom have announced the end of 2G by 2020, while many other European providers, including Vodafone, aim for the end of 2G to occur in 2025.
 SFR in France will maintain 2G until 2030.

 3G developed upon many of 2G’s capabilities and has been available to the market for a decade.
 The long-term evolution (LTE) plan has incorporated 4G into many areas of the network where 3G was once the best option.
 4G is beneficial as it provides increased speed and higher quality for compatible devices.
 3G is slowly becoming obsolete where 4G is available.
 This is not the case with 2G as many 2G-reliant devices are not compatible with 3G and 4G.